+356-2033-01-78

 Once the residence permit is approved, applicants may move to Malta.

-How much does residency cost in Malta?
+How much does residence cost in Malta?

-Does Malta offer permanent residency?
+Does Malta offer permanent residence?

 Malta Permanent Residence Programme is another path to a permanent residence permit.
 An investor rents or buys real estate and pays an administrative fee, a government contribution, and a charitable donation.
 Their spouse, children, parents, and grandparents may also apply.
+Minimum commitment starts at €169,000.

 How to get permanent residence in Malta?